bizzehdee/blog/content/enhancing-unity-game-performance-with-universal-render-pipeline-urp.md

 LOD techniques involve using lower-polygon models or simplified textures for distant objects.
 URP provides tools for LOD implementation.

+### Prepare LOD Models

+* Create simplified versions of your object with fewer polygons for varying distances.

+### Add LOD Group

+* Select the object in the Hierarchy.
+* Add the LOD Group component.

+### Assign LOD Levels

+* In the LOD Group, add LOD levels and assign corresponding models.
+* Set Screen Relative Transition Height for each level.

+### Test and Adjust

+* Enter Play mode to observe LOD switching.
+* Fine-tune transition distances if needed.

+### Optimise LOD Models

+* Ensure LOD models are well-optimised for performance.

+### Verify Performance

+* Test on different devices to ensure desired performance improvements.

+LOD is effective for objects like terrain, foliage, and complex structures.
+Apply it to objects with a significant impact on performance.

 ## Particle System Optimisation

 Efficiently managing particle systems is crucial for performance: